samruddhilandge/Grubhub-Prototype/README.md

 *  Run command "npm install" in all the three terminals
 *  In the Terminal of Backend Folder- run command "node index.js"
 *  In the Terminal of Kafka-Backend Folder- run command "node server.js"
-*  In the Terminal of Frontend Folder- run command "npm start"
+*  In the Terminal of Frontend/grubhub Folder- run command "npm start"